spiral-modules/snapshotter/README.md

 ]
 ```

-3. Do not forget to define `vault` database connection.
+### Do not forget to define `vault` database connection.
 Snapshotter is an addition to the vault module, so it uses database `vault`

 #todo-list
-1. Add charts
+1. Add charts/widgets
 2. Add listing dependency
+3. Tests